 - Enhanced rate mobility component of Personal Independence Payment (PIP)

 You can claim for the disability road tax exemption when you’re applying for vehicle tax.
 If you’re claiming disabled car tax for the first time or if you change your vehicle, you must claim at a Post Office that offers vehicle tax services.
-After this, you can apply online.
+In subsequent years, you can apply online.

 If your vehicle is new, you should take your ‘Certificate of Entitlement’ to the car dealership to claim free tax status.